 The research is almost unanimous in favour of caffeine's ability to improve endurance exercise performance.
 Aim for a dose of 3mg per kg of body weight.
 For most athletes, taking ~200mg 30-60 minutes before exercise will suffice.

 Secondly, carbohydrate beverages do not even need to be consumed to elicit a performance benefit.
 Research has consistently shown that swilling a carbohydrate solution in the mouth for 5-10 seconds and then spitting it out increases performance as it positively influences the reward centre in the brain.
 A 2-3% performance benefit is often noted in the literature.

-The role of carbohydrate in exercise performance is a topic that is still fascinating exercise physiologists over 100 years since it was first investigated.
-Despite training low being a relatively new topic in the field, and further investigations are of course warranted, there are some conclusions we can confidently come to:
+The role of carbohydrates in exercise performance is a topic that is still fascinating to exercise physiologists over 100 years since it was first investigated.
+Despite training, low being a relatively new topic in the field, and further investigations are of course warranted, there are some conclusions we can confidently come to:

 Training under conditions of low carbohydrate availability increases exercise adaptations and, when performed correctly, can translate into improvements in exercise performance.
 Competitions should always be performed with optimal carbohydrate stores.

 For best results, it seems 'fuelling for the work required' is the approach to adhere to.
 This ensures that the athlete can perform optimally during high-intensity sessions and then promote adaptations in low-intensity sessions when high carbohydrate availability is not paramount.